 Every facelift is tailored to each patient’s individual anatomy and varies in time and effort required to achieve a flawless outcome.
-The cost of your procedure will be determined at your consultation based on examination of your individual anatomy by Dr. Russell and your surgical goals.
+The cost of your procedure will be determined at your consultation based on an examination of your individual anatomy by Dr. Russell and your surgical goals.
 Our patient care coordinator will provide you with a quote for the cost of all aspects of the procedure (surgery, operating room, and anesthesia fees) at the conclusion of the consultation.

 Frequently Asked Deep Plane Facelift Questions

-How long does a face lift surgery take?
+How long does facelift surgery take?

 On average, Dr. Russell performs deep plane facelift surgeries in 5 hours.
 However, the time it takes will vary depending on the patient, their surgical goals, and if additional procedures are performed at the same time.

-Does a face lift procedure leave visible scarring?
+Does a facelift procedure leave visible scarring?

 Every surgical procedure involving incisions will leave scarring of some sort.
 However, because of Dr. Russell’s additional fellowship training, specializing in deep plane facelifts, the incisions are strategically placed in hidden areas such as creases, so there is no visible scarring.

 Will I have a painful recovery following my procedure?

 Most patients are pleasantly surprised at how painless their recovery is.
 Many patients report having no pain at all.
 Nevertheless, there may be some mild discomfort or soreness, so all patients are provided pain medication to use after surgery if needed.